AmirMohammad2003/AmirMohammad2003/README.md

 </div>

 - 🔭 I’m currently working on a small programming language.
-- 🌱 I’m currently learning DevOps Engineering, GraphQL, elixir and the principles of compiler design.
+- 🌱 I’m currently learning DevOps Engineering, GraphQL, elixir and compiler design.
 <!--

 Here are some ideas to get you started: